mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Lambda fucntions can be invoked based on messages on a queue offering better scaling and faster response than Auto Scaling groups for any messages that can be processed quickly.

+### SNS + SQS fanout architecture

+- SNS pushes them to everywhere they need to go
+- SQS queues the messages

 ## Amazon Snowball

 AWS provides three methods for movign large amoutns of data quickly in and out of AWS: